syncfusion-content/wpf-docs/wpf/Hub-Tile/Getting-Started.md

 ---
 layout: post
 title: Getting Started | Tile | WPF | Syncfusion
-description: How to add Hub Tile and Pulsing Tile controls into an application.
+description: This section briefly describes how to add the SfHubTile and SfPulsingTile controls in the application.
 platform: WPF
 control: SfHubTile
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Hub Tile and Pulsing Tile

 This section gives an overview for working with the Hub Tile and Pulsing Tile controls.